BCHarrell/Mellon/README.md

 </p>

 ## Password Manager
-Creates and stores secure passwords so users only need to remember one Capstone project for UMGC Computer Science program
+Creates and stores secure passwords so users only need to remember one.

+Capstone project for UMGC Computer Science program

 ## The server has been shut down.
 Please use the MellonLocal.jar for a demonstration.